There are many different types of doors available as options.

 Last but not least, uPVC bi-folds are the cheapest option out there.
 As they are mass-produced, there is a high availability of this material.
 Most manufacturers offer a standard 10-year warranty period but are careful as the longevity of uPVC bi-fold doors might be compromised if they are installed against direct and intense sunlight on a south-facing elevation.

-Generally, timber is considered among the most stylish materials for any type of door.
+Generally, timber is considered among the most stylish materials for any type of door and carry many advantages.
 In most cases, it’s preferred due to its “warmer” look and it’s usually a popular choice for traditional homes because of its natural look.
-Moreover, it can be painted in your color of choice which also makes them suitable for contemporary homes.
+Moreover, it can be painted in your colour of choice which also makes them suitable for contemporary homes.

 However, it may have as many disadvantages as its perks.
 Timber doors are generally heavyweight.
 In addition, wood is more prone to be worn out by sunlight, water ingress, and other bad weather conditions.
 With this in mind, choosing wood as the material for your bi-fold doors will require frequent maintenance and repainting.